gregmallan/stega-saurus/README.md

 python -m stega textimg encode ~/Desktop/inimg.jpg ~/Desktop/outimg.png "Your secret message goes here"
 ```

-This command will produce output that contains a key that will need to be used to decode the message from the key
+This command will produce output that contains a key that will need to be used to decode the message from the png image

 ```
 stega-saurus text image steganography encode